nlw0/scala-json-benchmark/README.md

 ### Conclusion
-This experiment was quite surprising because while the performance from the libraries was consistent in different runs on the same test file, they performed very differently on the two test cases.
+This experiment was quite surprising because while the performance from the libraries was consistent in different runs on the same test file, they performed quite differently on the two test cases.
 More specifically, Lift was kind of bad at parsing the `birds.dat`, but it kicked ass at the secret data file.
 At the same time Rapture showed the opposite performance.
+We haven't figured out yet what difference in the models might have caused this effect.

 As for the other libraries, Spray, Play and Json4s all exhibited a roughly similar performance.

+The study had demonstrated the greate level of maturity being reached by all these projects.
+It's pretty hard today to defend any of these libraries based on speed only.
+And also there is no obvious answer to which might be the fastest, performance might differ, but it might be dependent on the specific application.

+Jury is still out on which library provides the best interface.
+But after this experiment I intend to stop caring about any librabry having a much worse performance, which was indeed a problem back in the day &mdash; the Scala native parser still seems to be horrid.
+We should just concern ourselves with the code now, as the necessary performance improvements have apparently been applied to these projects already.